cluebbers/deepnlp-ss23/README.md

 Optuna: `./optuna/Sophia-*`

 #### Adding Dropout Layers
 Since the overfitting problem remained after the hyperparameter tuning, we added an individual loss layer for every task to reduce the overfitting.
 So, before the BERT embeddings were passed to the linear classifier layer of a task a dropout on the embeddings was applied.
-The dropout probability can be chosen differently for the different task.
+The dropout probability can be chosen differently for the different tasks.
 We tuned the dropout probabilities together with the learning rate and weight decay in another optuna study.
 We received the following dropout probabilities:
 | Para Dropout       | SST Dropout | STS Dropout
 | ------------------ |---------------- | --------------
 |  15%  |     5.2 %         |      22 %